janoelze/Utils/README.md

 </p>

 ### VLD Class

+`VLD` is a simple validation library.
+It comes with many built-in validation rules, but is easily extendable with custom rules.

 - `__construct()`: Initializes the VLD instance with built-in validation rules.
 - `addRule(string $ruleName, callable $callable)`: Adds a custom validation rule.